Tag: cv

 Tags: , , , , ,

-Posted in Getting published, Technical (ms word, tex), Tips for junior scientists, Tips for senior scientists, Web 2.0, useful software
+Posted in Getting published, Technical (ms word, tex), Tips, useful software, Web 2.0

-Every scientist has to cope with the problem of managing references (or citations, or notes, or literature, or database 300x269 Software, like EndNote, for managing references is basically trash whatever you call it.)
+Every scientist has to cope with the problem of managing references (or citations, or notes, or literature, or whatever you call it.)
 When writing his second paper he discovers that he has to type a number of references that he already typed in when preparing his first paper.
 This repetitive action calls for a repository of references.
 In an ideal world many group members submit their references to this repository and after some time a very efficient storage medium has been created.

 Ad Lagendijk Ad Lagendijk 31 August 2008